Back to blog

 • Alpha/Beta Testing.

 So our goal is to find edge cases.
 Looking at the list, all the techniques could prove helpful.
-But some may require too much investment so late in the developments (Scenarios).
+But some may require too much investment so late in the development (Scenarios).
 Some are a poor fit for an e-commerce shop (alpha/beta testing, UAT).
 Which leaves us with Usability Testing and Exploratory testing.
 ATQ is not an extensive matrix, it contains only examples of techniques rather than a complete list.
-For example, a different technique that could help is Dogfooding where company employees themselves use a product to satisfy their everyday needs.

 Example 2: Messaging App

-Example 3: Early Development.
+Example 3: Early Development

 The above example may give a wrong impression that Agile Testing Quadrants are used to select one and only one tool.
 THIS IS NOT TRUE: we can use ATQ for each goal of our testing, for each need, for each problem we are trying to address.
 However, trying to improve too much at once may lead to too much-wasted effort and no result.
 Concentrate on one subject at a time.